Political Framing Issues

 Trump is a master at playing the media and focusing attention on his issues on his terms.

-Here are three items a vibrant press should ensure enhance the national conversation.
+Here are three items a vibrant press should ensure are considered when issues of national concern are discussed.

 - Ten million more Americans in 2018 voted for Democratic representatives than Republicans.

-- A clear rejection of Trump positions and attitudes, yet rarely mentioned to leaven the proposals out of the Trump administration.
+- A clear rejection of Trump positions and attitudes, yet rarely mentioned.
+This loss of faith should be weighed against proposals of the Trump administration.

 - Is Trump our president or are we his subjects?